dartwork-repo/dartwork-mpl/docs/gallery/01_basic_plots/plot_multiple_lines.rst

 Multiple Line Plots
 ====================

-Demonstrating multiple line plots with different colors and styles.
+Stack several series with coordinated colors and labels to learn quick defaults for multi-line comparisons.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-95
+GENERATED FROM PYTHON SOURCE LINES 7-119